 Never pack any flammables, matches, lighters, fireworks or explosives, fuels, solvents or aerosol cans.
 Bleach or other caustic liquids are also a risk because if they leak they will cause damage to other items and best left behind for safety.

-If you decide to do your own packing for your move, you can benefit from knowing the things that help us pack safely and stay organized.
+If you decide to do your own packing for your move, you can benefit from knowing these house and apartment packing tips that help us pack safely and stay organized.

 Good cartons make all the difference.
 You can buy the cartons and moving materials you will need from us.
 We can help you choose the sizes and quantities that are right for your move.
 You will save valuable time compared to tracking down suitable cartons at supermarkets.
 If you get cartons on your own, they need to be clean and sturdy to safely protect your goods.
 Liquor stores have boxes with dividers that are great for stemware or other fragile glass.

 All cartons need to have a top on them for safe moving.
 Closing the carton will help protect your goods as the driver builds your load.
 Always fold the flaps together from opposite sides of the carton, ending with the last two flaps creating one seam across the carton.
 Use good quality carton tape to seal your boxes, taping across the seam and 1/2 way up the side of the box.
 It’s the tape along the side of the box that provides the strength to keep the carton closed and secure for transportation.